SevenDucks/WauzCore/README.md

 :orange_book: Javadoc: https://wauzmons.github.io/WauzCore/

 # Demo Server
 There is currently a demo-server in development.
-It is not publicly accessible though. @SevenDucks plans to create a full MMORPG experience in Minecraft by 2022.
+It is not publicly accessible though. [@SevenDucks](https://github.com/SevenDucks) plans to create a full [MMORPG experience in Minecraft](https://www.wauz.eu) by 2022.
 It will contain Quests, Dungeons, Bossfights, Skills, Equipment and more, all without the need for mods or resource packs.
-Unlike Wynncraft or Dungeon Realms it will be completely open source and provide APIs to add your own Skills or Equipment, so we hope its worth the wait.
+Unlike Wynncraft or Dungeon Realms it will be completely open source and provide APIs to add your own Skills or Equipment, so we hope it's worth the wait.